OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ### 2.4 Remove Human Interaction

 Dynamic secrets are those that are generated for each request.
 When an application starts it could request it's database credentials, which when dynamically generated will be provided with new credentials for that session.
 Dynamic secrets should be used where possible to reduce the surface area of credential re-use.
-Should the application's database credentials be stolen, upon reboot they would be expired. <TODO: ADD REFERENCES TO SENSIBLE SOURCES>
+Should the application's database credentials be stolen, upon reboot they would be expired. <TODO: ADD REFERENCES TO SENSIBLE SOURCES AND MAYBE MAKE THIS AN OPTION AS THE "NEXT STEP"?>

 Manually maintaining configuration files and password changes can be wasteful.
 The use of dynamic secrets removes the need for human interaction.